Short: (1945) A newsreel spanning the globe to bring you the constant variety of winter sports, (including “she-ing” and “she-horing.”)

 • Joel again warns Tom about Anthony Newly impressions.

 • They again do a “Helloooo baaaaaaby…” joke during a plane crash.
-Two weeks ago somebody called it “mean.”
-Not sure about that, but it’s a little dark.
+Two episodes ago somebody called it “mean.”
+I’m not sure I’d go that far, but I’ll grant you it’s a little dark.

 • My copy is from Turkey Day ’94, and includes a commercial for the video game “Burn Cycle,” for Magnavox’s cd-i game platform.
 Remember THAT vaporware?